 GI helminthiasis is the most common cause of diarrhea in pastured sheep.
 Coccidiosis develops in association with overstocking or intensive indoor housing and poor sanitation.
 Salmonellosis (see Salmonellosis) can cause diarrhea in all ages; the circumstances in young lambs are similar to those in calves.
 It also can cause outbreaks of diarrhea late in pregnancy and is frequently accompanied by abortion.
 Salmonellosis is more common when sheep or goats are congregated intensively or stressed, particularly by shipping.
 Yersinia pseudotuberculosis and Y enterocolitica have both been associated with enterocolitis and diarrhea in young sheep at pasture that are debilitated from factors such as starvation and cold weather.
 Diarrhea may be present in bluetongue in sheep (see Bluetongue) and is accompanied by typical mucosal lesions.
 In goats, diarrhea is often prominent in enterotoxemia associated with C perfringens type D (see Type D Enterotoxemia).
 This is not a feature of the clinical disease in sheep but may be present in flockmates of affected sheep.
 In feedlot sheep, diarrhea most commonly is associated with grain overload, salmonellosis, or coccidiosis.

 Other intestinal diseases of adult sheep may manifest with diarrhea.
 Infection with C perfringens type C (struck, see Clostridium perfringensEnterotoxemia Caused by Types B and C) manifests with abdominal pain, tenesmus, and rapid death.
-Intestinal obstruction due to intestinal accidents occur sporadically but are usually not seen clinically.
+Intestinal obstruction due to intestinal accidents occurs sporadically but is usually not seen clinically.
 Sheep with paratuberculosis (see Paratuberculosis) usually show progressive emaciation without diarrhea.
 Progressive emaciation also is the primary sign in adult sheep with intestinal adenocarcinoma, which can be prevalent in certain areas, associated with ingestion of bracken fern (see Bracken Fern Poisoning).

 Watery Mouth Disease in Lambs